-- 1. Page 1 - a.
-Insert a table of contents. - b.
-Under the product name, following the statement: "Soil fumigant for specific crops as listed" add the phrase "on this label". - c.
-In the paragraph that begins "May be applied by water..." fix the punctuation and the parentheses to read: "MAY BE APPLIED BY WATER-RUN APPLICATIONS (e.g., CHEMIGATION), SOIL INJECTION, OR SOIL BEDDING EQUIPMENT, TO SUPRESS AND/OR OCNTROL SOIL-BOURNE PESTS IN LISTED ORNAMENTALS, FOOD AND FIBER CROPS" - d.
-In the next section, delete the sentence "For the control or suppression of Weeds, Diseases and Nematodes."
-This text was not included on the last stamped label. - e.
-Please note that your company website is on the label.
+- 1. General Comments - a.
+All water-run application methods should be removed except for drip - 2.
+Page 1 - a.
+Remove the parentheses around "Due to Acute Inhalation Toxicity to Humans" - b.
+Add the phrase "in this label" at the end of the following sentence: May be applied by water.... - c.
+Remove the word chemigation - d.
+Remove the following words from the first sentence under For Crop Use: in listed ornamentals, food, and fiber crops and replace with "in cotton, soybeans, and sugarbeets" - 3.
+Page 2 - a.
+Please note your company website is on this label.
 Should you wish to add/retain a reference to the company's website on your label, then please be aware that the website becomes labeling under the Federal Insecticide Fungicide and Rodenticide Act and is subject to review by the Agency.
 If the website is false or misleading, the product would be misbranded and unlawful to sell or distribute under FIFRA section 12(a)(1)(E).
 40 CFR 156.10(a)(5) list examples of statements EPA may consider false or misleading.
 In addition, regardless of whether a website is referenced on your product's label, claims made on the website may not substantially differ from those claims approved through the registration process.
 Therefore should the Agency find or if it is brought to our attention that a website contains false or misleading statements or claims substantially differing from the EPA approved registration, the website will be referred to the EPA's Office of Enforcement and Compliance Assurance.
 As an alternative, you may refer consumers to the company's phone number or e:mail address.